sebastienros/fluid/README.md

 #### Registering the view engine

-1- Reference the `Fluid.MvcViewEngine` nuget package
+1- Reference the `Fluid.MvcViewEngine` NuGet package
 2- Add a `using` statement on `FluidMvcViewEngine`
 3- Call `AddFluid()` in your `Startup.cs`.